-I understand that I have the right to rescind this request at any time.
+I understand that I have the right to withdraw or rescind this request at any time.

-I understand the full import of this request and I expect to die if I take the aid-in-dying medication to be prescribed.
-I further understand that although most deaths occur within three hours, my death may takelonger, and my My attending physician has counseled me about-this possibility: the possibility that my death may not be immediately upon the consumption of the medication.
+I understand the full import of this request and I expect to die if I take the aid-in-dying drug to be prescribed.
+My attending physician has counseled me about the possibility that my death may not be immediately upon the consumption of the drug.

-I make this request voluntarily and without reservation, voluntarily, without reservation, and without being coerced.
+I make this request voluntarily, without reservation, and without being coerced.